3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 If you do go during this time, it’s worth taking a jacket and some gloves.
 They are important items to include when considering what to pack for Germany and will keep you warm in the cold weather!

-While you will get colder temperatures, you will have fewer people to consider, and potentially lower prices for accommodation.
+While you will get colder temperatures, you will have fewer people to consider, and potentially lower accommodation prices.
 This is something to consider when planning your trip to Berlin.

 As the capital of Germany, Berlin isn’t the most difficult city to get to, if you’re flying from Europe.
-Most of the budget airlines that operate in the region, fly into and out of Berlin.
+Most of the budget airlines that operate in the region, fly into and out of Berlin Tegel Airport.

 You should be able to get a direct flight from most major locations in Europe.
 If you’re coming from further afield, Berlin is still easy to get to.